yaegerg/universe-bot/README.md

 - _Note: You can also [create your own Slack team](https://slack.com/get-started#create) and follow the instructions above to have your bot listen to your own private team.
 A free Slack team can have up to five apps._

+> :tada: Congratulations, you've just:
+> - Created a standalone bot, not dependant on any other repositories
+> - Created (or integrated with) another slack team
+> - Gotten so much closer to having a bot in your daily workflow - maybe it's done!

 ### Sync from Glitch to GitHub
 When you made changes in Glitch, they are automatically deployed.
 However, they aren't committed back to GitHub.
 1. Click the title of the app, then select "Advanced Options" in the dropdown menu